 On June 4, 2021, Avengers Campus opened in Disney California Adventure park.
 This brand new Marvel-themed land launched with one new attraction, WEB SLINGERS: A Spider-Man Adventure, as well as a highly anticipated themed food at Pym Test Kitchen, Pym Tasting Lab, and several other food locations.

 How Avengers Campus will ultimately affect crowd flow and touring patterns is still of course to be determined.
-But demand to see it so far is very strong, judging by the insanely long line that wends its way through half of the park right now.
+But demand to see it so far is very strong, judging by the insanely long line that formed daily in the first few weeks after its opening.

-Disney is capacity controlling the land, offering a standby queue once the land fills up.
-There is a virtual queue for WEB SLINGERS that is another way to get into the land.
+Disney initially was capacity controlling the land, offering a standby queue once the land filled up.
+That line is thankfully now gone, allowing Disney California Adventure guests to flow in and out freely.
 Mobile ordering is offered for Pym Test Kitchen and Pym Tasting Lab and time slots are snagged very quickly as they are released.

-As guests rush for Avengers Campus in the morning, the rest of Disney California Adventure gets a slower start.
-So rope dropping attractions like Radiator Springs Racers, Soarin’, or Toy Story Midway Mania is a smart strategy if you aren’t Avengers-obsessed.
-But know that operations will continue to evolve very rapidly as Disneyland finds its footing with this new land during June and July.
+Many guests of course still rush for Avengers Campus in the morning, so the rest of Disney California Adventure gets a slower start.
+Rope dropping attractions like Radiator Springs Racers, Soarin’, or Toy Story Midway Mania is a smart strategy if you aren’t Avengers-obsessed.
+But know that operations will continue to evolve very rapidly as Disneyland finds its footing with this new land in the coming months.

 Additional 2021 Disneyland Tips & Details to Know